zxcvbnius/slate/source/index.md

 2. Add compile **'com.duolc.diuitapi:message:0.2.1'** to the dependencies of your project
 3. In the Android Studio Menu: Tools -> Android -> Sync Project with Gradle Files

-**Jar**

-1. Download the release package and unzip
-2. Create a new project with Android Studio
-3. Copy the **diuit-api-VERSION.jar** folder into app/libs
-4. In the Android Studio Menu: Tools -> Android -> Sync Project with Gradle Files

 ## Setup